 Alkylating drugs damage the cell’s DNA, which keeps it from reproducing.
-Examples of alkylating drugs include:
+Examples of alkylating drugs include the following:

-Antimetabolites interfere with the DNA and RNA growth in cells by inserting themselves into the process to replace the normal “building blocks” of cell production.
-Some examples include:
+Antimetabolites interfere with DNA and RNA growth in cells by inserting themselves into the process to replace the normal “building blocks” of cell production.
+Some examples include the following:

 Anti-tumor antibiotics prevent the cell cycle from moving forward by changing the DNA inside of the cancer cells.
-Some anti-tumor antibodies include:
+Some anti-tumor antibodies include the following:

 Topoisomerase inhibitors keep the enzyme known as topoisomerase from working, preventing the separation of DNA strands used to copy cells.
-A few examples include:
+Examples include the following:

 Mitotic Inhibitors prevent the manufacture of protein inside the cells, putting a stop to the reproduction process.
-Types of mitotic inhibitor medications may include:
+Types of mitotic inhibitor medications may include the following:

 Side effects are expected with chemotherapy treatments: fatigue, hair loss, diarrhea, pain, and mouth and throat sores, to name a few.
 What cancer survivors don’t expect, however, is to suffer those side effects after treatment—especially permanently.
 Unfortunately, breast cancer survivors who had chemotherapy treatment with the drug Taxotere (Docetaxel) have suffered permanent hair loss or baldness far after they stopped treatment.